Table of content

 Everyone who is into startups, entrepreneurship, or owes a company is familiar with the term outsourcing.
 But what about the terms offshore, onshore, and nearshore software development?
 Except for the primary difference of where they are carried out.

-In this article, I'll shed some light on the outsourcing differences that aren't on the surface, such as legal issues, tech proficiency and give some tips on how to choose efficiently.
-I'll touch the topic of how outsourcing actually developed and why it's not just a cost-saving technique but a key part of your corporate strategy.
+In this article, I'll shed some light on the outsourcing differences that aren't on the surface, such as legal issues, tech proficiency, and give some tips on how to choose efficiently.
+I'll give you a clear comparison between nearshoring vs. offshoring vs. onshoring and explain why these are not just cost-saving techniques but the key parts of your corporate strategy.
 There's a lot to cover, so let's start.